egebremichael/College_app/README.md

 - `lib/screens/resources.dart` for the Resources screen.

 Additionally, replace the placeholder images, texts, and URLs with the information relevant to your campus.

+# Overall Structure
+Junior_IS/
+|-- android/                  # Android-specific project configuration and native code
+|-- assets/                   # Contains image assets used within the app
+|-- build/                    # Build output files (generated during the build process)
+|-- ios/                      # iOS-specific project configuration and native code
+|-- lib/                      # Contains the main Dart code for the app (main.dart, widgets, screens, etc.)
+|-- linux/                    # Linux-specific project configuration and native code
+|-- macos/                    # macOS-specific project configuration and native code
+|-- pubspec.lock              # A generated file containing the exact package versions used in the project
+|-- pubspec.yaml              # Contains metadata about the project and dependencies
+|-- README.md                 # A markdown file containing information about the project
+|-- test/                     # Contains tests for the app
+|-- web/                      # Web-specific project configuration and code
+|-- windows/                  # Windows-specific project configuration and native code
+|-- wooster_app.iml           # Project configuration file for IntelliJ-based IDEs (Android Studio, IntelliJ IDEA)

 # Flutter Application Setup